submaria/submaria/README.md

 ## 👩‍💻 About Me

-I'm Malu, a Systems Analyst and Software Developer focused on creating technology solutions that connect **business, data and software development**.
+I'm Malu, a Systems Analyst focused on **Data, Business Intelligence and database solutions**, passionate about transforming business needs into efficient technology solutions.

 Currently, I work with:

-- 💻 Systems analysis and requirements
+- 🗄️ SQL development and database analysis
-- 🗄️ Database management and SQL development
+- 📊 Business Intelligence and data-driven solutions
-- 🔗 System integrations and APIs
+- 🔎 Data validation, investigation and process improvements
-- ⚙️ Corporate software solutions
+- 🔗 Systems integration and business rules
-- 📊 Data-driven improvements
+- ⚙️ Corporate systems and application support

-My main technologies include **VB.NET, C#, SQL Server, Angular and TypeScript**.
+I have previous experience with software development using technologies such as **VB.NET, C#, Angular and TypeScript**, which helped me build a strong understanding of systems from both technical and business perspectives.

-I'm also passionate about **Artificial Intelligence, Data Science and Computer Vision**, developing projects that combine technology with real-world problems.
+I'm also interested in **Artificial Intelligence, Data Science and Computer Vision**, exploring how technology can solve real-world problems.

 ---